sugarlabs/sugar-docs/src/gtk3-porting-guide.md

 ```
 ### Pango

-Following the release of GTK+ 3, we should not be importing pango like
+Following the release of GTK 3, we should not be importing pango like
 this:
 ```python
 import pango
 ```
-In fact, we can now import pango as an attribute within the GTK+ 3
+In fact, we can now import pango as an attribute within the GTK 3
 library:
 ```python
 from gi.repository import Pango as pango